 However, our trade trigger certainly has room for improvement.
 Our current trade trigger of entering when both WMAs move in the same direction again requires larger stops.
 Our usual stop placement at the other end of the signal bar is not effective.
 Place stop at the last swing high/low to avoid whipsaws.
 Consider using reversal patterns for trade triggers.

-The look-back period of 233 is my standard parameter for long-term analysis.
+The look-back period of 233 is my arbitrary parameter for long-term analysis.
 It works well on daily time-frames.
 However, for intraday time-frames, you might want to experiment with shorter periods.

 To avoid bad trades, do not take signals in ranging markets.
 If the WMA slopes are fluctuating up and down, the market is probably in a trading range.
 Also, if the WMA slope divergence (Trading Rule 3) lasts too long, do not take the ensuing signal.